Seasonal demand swings

 02

-choose the work mix
+plan the right work mix

 03